DereWah/Skelegram/README.md

 ### Reply to telegram message

 ```
-reply to telegram message %telegrammessage% with %telegrammessage/string% [with bot %-string%]
+reply to telegram message %telegrammessage% with %telegrammessage/string% [with markdown] [with bot %-string%]
-telegram reply to %telegrammessage% with %telegrammessage/string% [with bot %-string%]
 ```

 Send a telegram message, as a reply to another message.
 The reply message can be a string or can be an existing message.